 - The relationship between thoughts, feelings, and behaviours

-A psychologist practicing within Australia is required to be registered with the Australian Health Practitioner Agency (AHPRA), and to have undergone a minimum of six years of approved psychological study.
-Research has shown the importance of finding a psychologist in Melbourne of your local area that is best suited to your individual needs, whilst also feeling that you ‘click’ with in your initial few appointments.
-In this blog we discuss what we mean by ‘click’ and refer to this term as ‘therapeutic alliance’.
+A psychologist practising within Australia is required to be registered with the Australian Health Practitioner Agency (AHPRA) and to have undergone a minimum of six years of approved psychological study.
+Research has shown the importance of finding a psychologist in Melbourne in your local area that is best suited to your individual needs, whilst also feeling that you ‘click’ within your initial few appointments.
+In this blog, we discuss what we mean by ‘click’ and refer to this term as ‘therapeutic alliance’.

-In your initial consultation you may found it useful to consider the following:
+In your initial consultation you may find it useful to consider the following:

-1. Does your psychologist provide a safe and non-judgemental environment that encourages forthright communication and trust?
+1. Does your psychologist provide a safe and non-judgmental environment that encourages forthright communication and trust?

 2. Do you feel comfort and trust when with your psychologist?

-Our highly skilled psychologists are well-trained in a range well-researched therapies and techniques including Cognitive Behavioural Therapy (CBT), which is highly efficacious in alleviating a range of mental health difficulties.
-Our private practice matches you with the best suited Melbourne based psychologists based on your individual needs and personal preferences.
+Our highly skilled psychologists are well-trained in a range of well-researched therapies and techniques including Cognitive Behavioural Therapy (CBT), which is highly efficacious in alleviating a range of mental health difficulties.
+Our private practice matches you with the best-suited Melbourne-based psychologists based on your individual needs and personal preferences.

-Our psychologists work with adults, children, adolescents and their families with a range of presenting difficulties including depression, anxiety, stress and burn-out, relationship difficulties, eating disorders, poor body image, adjustment difficulties, school refusal, bulling, low self-esteem and sleep difficulties.
+Our psychologists work with adults, children, adolescents and their families with a range of presenting difficulties including depression, anxiety, stress and burn-out, relationship difficulties, eating disorders, poor body image, adjustment difficulties, school refusal, bullying, and low self-esteem and sleep difficulties.

-What if I am not sure I could fit in seeing a psychologist, does Positive Wellbeing Psychology provide flexible options?
+What if I am not sure where to start, does Positive Wellbeing Psychology provide flexible options?

-Yes absolutely, appointments are available with a Melbourne Psychologist in-person in our beautiful Malvern consulting suites or online Australia Wide.
+Yes absolutely, appointments are available with a Melbourne Psychologist in person in our beautiful Malvern consulting suites or online anywhere in Australia.
 Our private practice offers appointments that are available during the day, after-hours, or on the weekend.